 It’s no secret to anyone that Student Pastors have one of the hardest jobs in the world.
 Teenagers are going through many changes in this phase of life and they are trying every day to determine what and who they want to be.
 We have a huge role in shaping those decisions and the paths they will take.
-Your students may have already gone back to school, or they may be starting in the next few weeks.
-This is a perfect opportunity to sit down with your leaders/volunteers and lay the ground work for your student ministry this school year.
+Take some time to sit down with your leaders/volunteers and lay the ground work for your student ministry.
 Getting ahead of the game will really help things run smoothly.
-Here are some key things you’ll need to keep in mind when shaping your leadership team for student ministry this year:
+Here are some key things you’ll need to keep in mind when shaping your leadership team for student ministry:

 - Recruit a Team – Youth Pastors can be superheroes, but they can only do so much without sidekicks.
 A volunteer base and a core group of youth leaders can really make or break your ministry.
 Your job is to oversee the growth and monitor what goes on from day to day with your students.
 The job of your team is to help carry out the tasks that make that happen.
 Your leadership team may consist of parents or young adults in the church who feel a calling for teenagers.
 The reality is that it doesn’t matter who they are or where they come from, as long as they have a heart for seeing students have an encounter with Jesus.
 That’s all that matters anyway, right?